binerogroup/documentation/compute/assign-ip.rst

 - Under **Project**, click **Compute** and then **Instances** in the sidebar menu.

-- In the drop-down menu to the far right of the line corresponding to the instance you want to resize, press **Attach Interface**
+- In the dropdown menu to the far right of the line corresponding to the instance you want to resize, press **Attach Interface**

 - Under **Network**, select the network (it will also show subnets) you want to connect to.